 Because everyone was comfortable with the four layers, this turned out to be a low-key discussion.
 Everyone understood that new goals could invalidate previous solutions, so it was simple to make the case for a different approach.

-From this exercise and the GitHub issue brainstorming session, I compiled a list of adjectives for 2×2 matrices.
+From this exercise, I compiled a list of adjectives for 2×2 matrices.